Hubbry Logo

 Wakefield Park Short Film

-The local arm of Castrol appreciated this and committed to a three-year sum for sponsorship.
+The local arm of Castrol committed to a modest three-year sponsorship deal in appreciation of this honour.
 Consequently, all the buildings, which were all designed by Samuels and Carter, were in Castrol colours, an appropriate but subtle recognition of the Company's involvement.
-However it was then decided that Castrol was not getting any appreciable value from the modest sponsorship, so it stopped.
+However, Castrol withdrew it's sponsorship as it was not getting any appreciable value from the investment.

 History

-It was the first privately funded circuit built in NSW in the last 35 years and, says Samuels, "when confronting neighbours and the EPA, I can see why".
+Wakefield Park was the first privately funded circuit built in NSW in the last 35 years and faced considerable hurdles from its conception.
+Samuels said "when confronting neighbours and the EPA, I can see why".
 It took them more than a year, despite the help of Goulburn Council and the local member John Fahey, to find a place that finally gained all the necessary approvals.
-However it took less than eight months from turning the first sod in mid-October 1993 to its first meeting on 8 May 1994.
+Interestingly, it took less than eight months from turning the first sod in mid-October 1993 to its first meeting on 8 May 1994.
 The total cost of the land and work was $1.2 million.

 Goulburn was chosen as it was close to Canberra, the large population areas of the near south coast around Wollongong, was not too far from Sydney and a three-hour easier journey for Victorians than if it had been close to Sydney.